2000 Serbian local elections: City of Belgrade

 Results of the election for the City Assembly of Belgrade:

 Milan St. Protić of New Serbia (one of the parties in the Democratic Opposition of Serbia coalition) was chosen as mayor after the election.
+Dragan Jočić of the Democratic Party of Serbia was chosen as deputy mayor, and Nenad Bogdanović of the Democratic Party became president of the executive committee.

-He resigned from the position on 20 March 2001 and was initially replaced on an interim basis by Dragan Jočić of the Democratic Party of Serbia.
-On 1 June 2001, Jočić was in turn replaced by Radmila Hrustanović of the Civil Alliance of Serbia.
+St. Protić resigned as mayor on 20 March 2001 and was initially replaced on an interim basis by Dragan Jočić.
+On 1 June 2001, Radmila Hrustanović of the Civil Alliance of Serbia was chosen as the city's new mayor.

+On 4 July 2004, Jočić was succeeded as deputy mayor by Rebeka Božović of the Liberals of Serbia.